Resistivity SIG SPRING 2018 Meeting: CALLING FOR TOPICS & PAPERS!

 of roles petrophysics play in the oil and gas industry as well as the

-under SPWLA and based in Houston, Resistivity Modeling Special Interest Group
+under SPWLA and based in Houston, Resistivity Special Interest Group

-(Rt-SIG) is an active society of resistivity logging specialists and people
+(Rt-SIG) is an active group of resistivity specialists, and for people

-interested in resistivity related formation evaluation topics.
+generally interested in resistivity-related formation evaluation.
 Rt-SIG organizes meetings twice a

-year, featuring cutting-edge technical presentations and discussions on
+year (Spring & Fall), featuring technical presentations and discussions on

-Registration fee is $10 for students, $20 for SPWLA members and $30 for
+The registration fee will be $10 for students, $20 for SPWLA members and $30 for

 Special Topic: Resistivity for Unconventional Resources